miahuang1/Tiles_Generation/README.md

 ![forest](img/forest.png)
 - Examined geograpghic area: Focus on Seattle Washington (-122.2559435, 47.6002614) and neighboring area
 - Available zoom Layers: Max -10 and Min -7
-- Decription of tile set: Map layer build from Mapbox, and using the color scheme (green) to respent the theme of forest.
+- Decription of tile set: The theme I chose is nature with forest.Map layer build from Mapbox, and using the color scheme (green) to respent the theme of forest.

 ## Data Source
 [Swimming Beaches Data](https://data-seattlecitygis.opendata.arcgis.com/datasets/SeattleCityGIS::swimming-beaches/about)